Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Layers/ChangeFeatureLayerRenderer/readme.md

 ## How to use the sample

-Use the buttons to toggle between the default and the overridden renderer.
+Use the buttons to change the renderer on the feature layer.
+The original renderer displays orange circles, the diameters of which are proportional to carbon storage of each tree.
+When the blue renderer in this sample is applied, it displays the location of the trees simply as blue points.

 ## How it works

 1. Create a `ServiceFeatureTable` from a URL.
 2. Create a `FeatureLayer` from the service feature table.
 3. Create a new renderer (in this case, a `SimpleRenderer`).
-4. Set the feature layer's renderer.
+4. Change the feature layer's renderer using  the `FeatureLayer.Renderer` property.

 ## Relevant API

 * FeatureLayer.Renderer
 * ServiceFeatureTable
 * SimpleRenderer

+## About the data

+This sample displays a feature layer in Warren Wilson College, North Carolina, showing carbon storage of trees on campus.
+The size of each circle is proportional to that particular tree's carbon storage total.

 ## Tags